chen7572/CapstoneProject/Project_Ideas.md

 #### 3. Impact of historical earthquakes

-Issue: are we doing better in reducing damages and fatalities in large earthquakes?
+Issue: are we doing better at reducing damages and fatalities in large earthquakes?

 Questions:
 + Is the total loss at large earthquakes decreasing over the years?